dxos/dxos/packages/common/react-components/README.md

 # DXOS design system

-The `react-ui` package is the single source of truth for DXOS’s design system.
+The `react-components` package is the single source of truth for DXOS’s lower-level design system.

 To get started, you’ll need to add the build plugin (Vite or ESBuild), then set up the provider, then set up theming.